PiggyAwesome/useless/README.md

-Yo mamma is so fat when she farted it was the end of the world
+Yo mamma so fat she stepped on a Nintendo Gamecube and turned it into a Gameboy